All Episodes

 They're good people.

-Americans will always defend their currency, so we're gonna use it as our currency.
+Americans will always defend their currency.

 People trade their stuff to get dollars.

-If the US dollar no longer has its value, people don't trust it, you no longer can just print dollars.
+If the U.S. dollar no longer has its value, people don't trust it, you no longer can just print dollars.

-You then be run into a crisis, which believe me, other countries would love to see, where the dollar no longer becomes the currency of the world.
+You then run into a crisis, which believe me, other countries would love to see, where the dollar no longer becomes the currency of the world.

 It will happen, believe me.